-We talk about ‘resilience’ a lot in schools yet there are brave and brilliant children like Nell who are resilient way beyond our understanding before they even step through the door to begin learning.
+We talk about ‘resilience’ a lot in schools, yet there are brave and brilliant children like Nell who are resilient way beyond our understanding before they even step through the door to begin learning.
 I really loved this book and am grateful for the insight it has given me.
 I shan’t forget Nell.

-The story is suitable for upper Key Stage 2 and would allow a chance to discuss and very sensitive and difficult topic.
+Will You Catch Me? is suitable for upper juniors and allows an opportunity to discuss and very sensitive and difficult topic.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.